Daniel Goldie - Integrative Counsellor & Psychotherapist, PGDip, AdDip, MBACP

 Concessions offered for

-At present I have one or two available slots during office hours.
-I do not currently work late evenings or weekends
+I have one or two available slots during office hours.
+I do not currently work into the evenings or weekends.

 Please get in touch to arrange a no commitment introductory session, this is the best way to decide if working together will suit you.
 Questions are welcome!